Age of Entrance for Beginners in the Public School

 The board shall establish age requirements for the admission of beginners which are consistent with statute and sound educational practice and which ensure the equitable treatment of all eligible children.

-Beginners are children entering the lowest grade of the elementary school above the kindergarten level who are attending the Bethlehem Area School District for the first time.
-They shall be admitted to school only during the first two (2) weeks of the annual school term.
+Beginners are students entering the lowest grade of the elementary school above the kindergarten level who are attending the Bethlehem Area School District for the first time.
+They shall be admitted to school only during the first two (2) weeks of the annual school term, except that a child who is eight (8) years of age may begin school at any time during the school year.

-An exception may be made, upon the recommendation of the principal and the approval of the superintendent of schools, for children of kindergarten age who move into the district before December 31 but after the expiration of the two-week admission period.
+An exception may be made, upon the recommendation of the principal and the approval of the Superintendent, for children of kindergarten age who move into the district before December 31, but after the expiration of the two-week admission period.

 C. Early Admissions